estevaopbs/Neural/README.md

 copy of the correspondent layer of the donor.
 If the 'name' variable is set 'False' or 'None', the neural network generated will has its '\_\_hash__' as name.
 If name is set 'True' and the parent and donor have human names the network generated will inherit the parent's and donor's families names, and will also have a random first name.
-If the 'name' variable is a string the generated network will receive this string as name.
+If the 'name' variable is a string the generated network will receive this string as name;

 **n_crossover**: Returns a new neural network by mixing the neurons of two other networks, one in the 'parent' variable, other in 'donor' variable.
 It must be called like
 ```py